Multilevel Surrogate-based Control Variates: Introduction

 \section{Introduction}

 In recent years, the propagation of uncertainties in numerical simulators has become an essential step in the study of physical phenomena.
 Therefore, uncertainty quantification (UQ) has emerged as an important element in scientific computing \cite{Smith2013_UQ, sullivan2015_UQ}.
 For complex nonlinear systems, the task of quantifying the effect of uncertainties on the simulator behaviour can pose major challenges as closed-form solutions often do not exist.
 Sampling-based algorithms are considered the default approach when it comes to UQ for complex nonlinear simulators.
-The Monte Carlo (MC) sampling method is the most popular and flexible method in UQ.
-Here, statistical information is extracted from a $n$-sample of simulator responses.
-Due to its non-intrusive nature, MC is straightforward to implement.
-On the one hand, the convergence of an MC statistic is independent of the dimension, but on the other hand, it is very slow, namely at a rate of $n^{-0.5}$.
+Monte Carlo (MC) sampling is arguably the most popular and flexible method.
+It consists of extracting statistical information from a sample of simulator responses.
+Due to its non-intrusive nature, MC is straightforward to implement and provides unbiased estimators for classical statistical parameters, e.g., the expectation and the variance.
+Furthermore, the convergence of MC estimators in terms of their root-mean-square error (RMSE) as a function of the sample size $n$ is independent of the stochastic input dimension, but, on the other hand, it is very slow, namely at a rate of $n^{-0.5}$.
 For computationally expensive simulators, the cost of MC is often considered impractically high.
 In some cases, slight improvements can be obtained through the use of importance sampling \cite{Hesterberg1995_IS}, latin hypercube sampling \cite{Mckay1979_LHS} or quasi-Monte Carlo (QMC) \cite{Dick2013_qMC}.

 Another well-known approach in UQ consists in replacing the simulator by a surrogate model.
 Fast-to-evaluate surrogates can be used to approximate the high-fidelity model response and therefore reduce drastically the computational cost of estimating statistics.
 Polynomial chaos (PC) \cite{Luthen2021_SPCsurvey, Najm2009_UQPCcdf}, Gaussian process models \cite{Rasmussen2004_GPML}, radial basis functions \cite{Park1991_RBF} and (deep) neural networks \cite{Tripathy2018_DNN} are commonly used surrogate models.
 The downside of the surrogate-based approach is that it introduces approximation error, which causes biases in the statistics estimators.
 Besides, this approximation error tends to increase in high dimension.